farhadab/sec-edgar-financials/README.md

 	]
 }
 ```
+ * Note that the above is in JSON format just for the purposes of easy communication and that the actual output of the call is a `FinancialReport` Object from the `edgar.financials` module.
+To get the JSON, you can use `FinancialReportEncoder` from `edgar.financials`, e.g. `FinancialReportEncoder().encode(financial_report)`.

-A giving financial statement report will actually contain `reports` for multiple periods/dates.
+ * As we can see above, a given `FinancialReport` will actually contain `reports` for multiple periods/dates.
 The `map` in each one of these reports contains XBRL elements (e.g. "SalesRevenueNet"), with their namespace found as a prefix (e.g. "us-gaap").
 More information on XBRL can be found at https://xbrl.us/data-rule/dqc_0015-le/.

 ## Terminology
 US companies are required by law to file forms with the SEC and these submissions are stored in the EDGAR file system (database), which is organized by year and then by quarter.
 Below is the terminology we use to navigate the data available to us in this database.